pwolthausen/k8s-workshops/8-live-debugging/Questions.md

 7. I created an ingress for my `nginx` workload since the service load balancer is not working.
 Why isn’t my ingress working?

-8. My `working` ingress is returning 502 errors.
+8. The `working` ingress is returning 502 errors.
 Why is this happening?
 How can I debug this?

-9. My `echo-ing` workload has been exposed with an ingress, yet there is still no external IP, what am I doing wrong?
+9. The `echo-ing` workload has been exposed with an ingress, yet there is still no external IP, what am I doing wrong?

+10. Why won't the `mount` pods run?